jeremyandrews/dokuwiki-container/README.md

 ## Customizations

-The base container starts with the Alpine distribution, adding lighttpd and all PHP requirements along with DokuWiki.
+The base container starts with the Ubuntu distribution, adding nginx and all PHP requirements along with DokuWiki.

 ### DokuWiki version

-Edit the DOKUWIKI_INSTALL variable at the top of Dockerfile to install a different version of DokuWiki.
+Edit the `DOKUWIKI_INSTALL` variable at the top of Dockerfile to install a different version of DokuWiki.

 ### Extensions

-You can comment out the line in Dockerfile that installs `php7-curl` and `php7-openssl` if you do not want to install extensions through the DokuWiki administrative Extension Manager.
+You can comment out the line in Dockerfile that installs `php-curl` if you do not want to install extensions through the DokuWiki administrative Extension Manager.
 Extensions can still be installed manually.

 ### Listening port (default: 8080)

-To change which port lighttpd listens on, edit `lighttpd/lighttpd.conf` changing:
+To change which port nginx listens on, edit `nginx/default` changing:
 ```
-	server.port          = 8080
+	listen 8080 default_server;
+	listen [::]:8080 default_server;
 ```
 from `8080` to your desired port.
 Then, also edit the `EXPOSE` toward the end of Dockerfile, again changing `8080` to your new port.